mit-acl/roman/README.md

 export ROMAN_WEIGHTS=<path to this repo>/weights
 ```

-Note that by default, FastSAM and CLIP are run on GPU, but if you would like to run on CPU, change the `device` field in [this parameter file](./params/demo/fastsam.yaml) to `cpu`.
-Note that this will cause the demo to run much slower than real-time.
+Note that by default, FastSAM and CLIP are run on GPU.
+If your computer does not have a GPU, you can use `-p params/demo_no_gpu` which specifies that CPU should be used for running FastSAM and additionally does not use CLIP semantic embeddings since these are extrememly slow to compute on CPU.
+Even without CLIP semantic embeddings, the demo may run slower than real-time without using GPU.

 3. `cd` into this repo and run the following to start the demo